-- NEW SECTION.
-Sec.
-13. A new section is added to chapter 43.215 14 RCW to read as follows: - INTEGRATION WITH LOCAL GOVERNMENT EFFORTS.
-(1) The foundation of quality in the early care and education system in Washington is the quality rating and improvement system entitled the early achievers program.
-In an effort to build on the existing quality framework, enhance access to quality care for children, and strengthen the entire early care and education systems in the state, it is important to integrate the efforts of state and local governments. - 22 (2) Local governments are encouraged to collaborate with the 23 department when establishing early learning programs for residents. - (3) Local governments may contribute funds to the department for the following purposes: - 26 (a) Initial investments to build capacity and quality in local 27 early care and education programming; and - 28 (b) Reductions in copayments charged to parents or caregivers. - 29 (4) Funds contributed to the department by local governments must 30 be deposited in the early start account established in section 15 of this act. - 32 Sec.
-14. RCW 43.215.090 and 2012 c 229 s 589 are each amended to 33 read as follows: - EARLY LEARNING ADVISORY COUNCIL.
+- program.
+In an effort to build on the existing quality framework, enhance access to quality care for children, and strengthen the entire early care and education systems in the state, it is important to integrate the efforts of state and local governments. - (2) Local governments are encouraged to collaborate with the department when establishing early learning programs for residents.

+- (3) Local governments may contribute funds to the department for the following purposes: - 9 (a) Initial investments to build capacity and quality in local 10 early care and education programming; and - (b) Reductions in copayments charged to parents or caregivers. - 12 (4) Funds contributed to the department by local governments must 13 be deposited in the early start account established in section 15 of 14 this act. - 15 Sec.
+14. RCW 43.215.090 and 2012 c 229 s 589 are each amended to 16 read as follows:

+EARLY LEARNING ADVISORY COUNCIL.
 (1) The early learning advisory council is established to advise the department on statewide early learning issues that would build a comprehensive system of quality early learning programs and services for Washington's children and families by assessing needs and the availability of services, aligning resources, developing plans for data collection and professional development of early childhood educators, and establishing key performance measures.